 Beer has never been considered a romantic liquor.
 Its praises have not, like wine, been sung by the poet; and the painter does not love to depict scenes of revelry where it is the standing drink.
 The progress that beer has made in the affections of mankind is due solely to its own intrinsic merit.
 No factitious help is given to its consumption.
 It stands, speaking metaphorically, on its own bottom, and flourishes now in spite of the abuse, the enactments, and restrictions against it, as it did in the far past ages of our Saxon ancestors.

-The writer goes on finally to taste the beer, and makes the argument that beer tasted at the brewery is “morally” superior to that drunk elsewhere.
-By this he implies, not just that the beer is literally often better than in the pub or when brought home, but is symbolically better as it were, since consumed in the place where so much attention and skill are deployed to make such a special thing.
+The writer finally tastes the ale and makes the argument that a beer tasted at the brewery is “morally” superior.
+By this he implies, not just that it is better than in the pub or when brought home, but symbolically better, since the brewery is where so much attention and skill are deployed to make a liquor of such “intrinsic merit”.

-Bavay should be remembered as part of the VB story, but also had great influence in his adopted country in numerous industries.
-Here is some background on him, from the Australian Dictionary of Biography.
+Bavay should be remembered as part of the VB story, but he also had great influence in Australia in other industries.
+You may read here some background on him, from the Australian Dictionary of Biography.

-Victoria Brewery can be said to have birthed some of the best rhetoric about beer and also key technology pertaining to the eminently earthy matter of yeast.
-The profane, the sublime, not a bad trick.
+In sum, Victoria Brewery birthed some of the best rhetoric about beer and also some key technology relating to the earthy subject of yeast action.
+Not a bad trick.